-where $\boldsymbol{\tilde \phi^s}$ is the same for both the forward and the reverse process by construction.
-The reverse process can then be computed with $\boldsymbol{\tilde \Lambda}_r(\gamma)$ integrating Kolmogorov's differential equation or building the probability distributions of distance until absorption as above, but here absorption corresponds to probing the original species or composition assumption.
+By construction, $\boldsymbol{\tilde \phi}^s$ is the same for both the forward and reverse processes.
+The reverse process can then be computed with $\boldsymbol{\tilde \Lambda}_r(\gamma)$ integrating Kolmogorov's differential equation or by building the probability distributions of distance until absorption as above.
+Here, absorption corresponds to probing the original species or composition assumption.

-Figure~\ref{fig:backpropagation} illustrates the likelihood to observe a cosmic ray nucleus of given energy from different distances for different assumptions about the original species.
-These likelihoods were computed as the evolution of the probability vector with Kolmogorov's differential equation, and the likelihood for each species is the point probability for that species as a function of distance, normalized to a common value for comparison with the other species, however, relative probabilities cannot be inferred by this approach.
-As expected the heavier the assumed original species, the larger the distance of maximum likelihood.
-This approach can be used to estimate the origin of individual events of extreme energies~\citep{Morejon:2024rtq}, such as the recent Amaterasu particle detected by the Telescope Array~\citep{doi:10.1126/science.abo5095}.
+Figure~\ref{fig:backpropagation} illustrates the likelihood of observing a cosmic ray nucleus of a given energy from different distances under different assumptions about the original species.
+These likelihoods were computed using Kolmogorov's differential equation to evolve the probability vector.
+The likelihood for each species is the point probability for that species as a function of distance, normalized to a common value for comparison with the other species.
+However, the relative likelihoods can also be inferred by a different approach.
+As expected, the heavier the assumed original species, the greater the maximum likelihood distance.
+This approach can be used to estimate the origin of individual events with extreme energies~\citep{Morejon:2024rtq}, such as the recent Amaterasu particle detected by the Telescope Array~\citep{doi:10.1126/science.abo5095}.

 Assuming a quasi-stationary distribution is a very specific condition that may not be met in reality.
-Verifying this assumption for the observed UHECR spectrum would require a level of precision in energy and composition that is currently impossible to achieve.
-A more general approach is to solve Kolmogorov's differential equation numerically for the inverse process.
+Verifying this assumption for the observed UHECR spectrum would require a level of precision in energy and composition that is currently out of experimental reach.
+A more general approach is to numerically solve Kolmogorov's differential equation for the inverse process.